Sara980710/master_thesis/README.md

 Detection of illeagal fishing by using object detection on satellite images to determine positions of vessels to compare to AIS-data.

-## Fishing areas
+## Fishing areas where fishing is frequent
-- Skagerack
+- Skagerrak
-- Kattegatt
+- Kattegatt (our focus)